 To finish the top, I chose to use my favorite Early American.
 It’s just enough of a color to make it look rustic.
 You can see its many uses in my home and on my past projects HERE.
 Making the job even easier are my favorite Zibra brushes.
 In this instance I’m using my 2″ angled brush.

 I let the stain cure, then add a topcoat of one of my favorite finishes – Gator Hide using my Stubby Brush.
 Totally durable and withstands spills like water off a gators back. woot!
 Two coats letting cure between and I’m done.

 Here it is all finished and ready to go.

 When I finished this farmhouse coffee table, JC (aka husband) asked if we could keep it.
 He doesn’t usually say much about my work, but when he asks a question like this I know he likes it.
 I simply replied, “Not unless you want to add a launching pad and head knocker to our living room decor” which translates we have 6 children and know what coffee tables can do. hahaha.
 Maybe one day.
-For now it is available in my shop.

 I’m very pleased with the outcome of it.
 The spray paint made the job go super fast, and the top reminds me of an old barn door.
 Wahoo for thrifted finds made new!
 It’s even staged with a berry picking tote and wooden baskets from my shop too.
 Fun to have a stash, isn’t it?

 Just goes to show that even the thrift store hold treasures that just need a little lovin’ to get a second life.
 I hope you were inspired to give DIY projects a try.
 Pin and share this farmhouse coffee table to inspire others too!